NaMoAr/FinancialManagement/README.md

  Copy Code from the repository.
 Run cmake and make to compile the program.
 To use the program run the executable and follow the instructions in the interface provided
  ## Testing
  Integrated testing is not yet finished.
 Once the program works completely from a UI perspective time will be spent integrating and re-verifying the individual test suites which can be found in branches dchan066/devtesting NaMoAr/development and loveechloee/development.
+ ## Further Development Opportunities
+ Currently, the fetch functionality for the stock share price is a method that generates a random number in a specific range, and each time that the user buys stock shares, it would find the mean of current stock shares price of the user and the recently bought stock share price by the user.
+One can develop this application by adding a fetch functionality to inquiry a live stock share price for different stock markets and also the save them in a vector (or any preferred list) the number of each stock share, its corresponding price, and the stock market's name.